SQream/sqream_docs/reference/cli/sqream_sql_haskell_cli.rst

 SQreamDB comes with a built-in client for executing SQL statements either interactively or from the command-line.

-This page serves as a reference for the options and parameters.
-Learn more about using SQreamDB SQL with the CLI by visiting the :ref:`first_steps` tutorial.

 .. contents::
    :local:
    :depth: 1